Please Wait a Moment

 Material objects have the power to excite, inspire, challenge, inform, and motivate students when used as tools for active learning and exploration, which are hallmarks of Fort Lewis College’s commitment to experiential learning.
 Because of this, object-based learning (OBL) can increase student engagement and retention by enriching the learning experience, making concepts more accessible, and adding depth to understanding.

-What is Object-Based Learning?
+What Is Object-Based Learning?

 Object-based learning is a student-centered pedagogical approach that uses material objects such as artwork, natural history specimens, archaeological and historical objects, and archival documents to promote learning.
 Material objects are physical embodiments of processes and concepts.
 As such, they can be “read” like texts, each having its own syntax or vocabulary that influences how meaning and knowledge are communicated.
 Through OBL, students learn how to decipher these objects, gaining a greater understanding of their context and making connections to broader socio-cultural, political, aesthetic, scientific, and technological ideas.